fbeba/kalah/README.md

 ## How to play
 Application exposes three endpoints for playing Kalah:

-### Create game
+### Creating the game
 Endpoint available under
-`http://localhost:8080/games`, it accepts POST requests to setup game.
+`http://localhost:8080/games`, it accepts POST requests to setup the game.

 Responds with following data: